Forage Fire Feast – a First Nations gourmet & culture experience

 World-class entertainment while you enjoy a stunning menu prepared by Aunty Dale Chapman (of My Dilly Bag), a proud Yuwaalaraay Kooma woman from Dirranbandi and one of Australia’s leading indigenous award-winning chefs using sustainable, ethically sourced bushfoods and local produce.

-Flaxton Gardens ballroom with 140 guests at 14 tables.
+Flaxton Gardens outdoor terrace with 140 guests at 14 tables (undercover in a clear roofed and walled marquee).
 You may also wonder who else is joining this event that everyone wants to go to - come along to be surprised for yourself.

 Aunty Dale working with talented chefs, including Chris Jordan of Three Little Birds, a Koori man, will enhance this experience of surprising food, produce and culture in this authentic event.

-Following a stunningly beautiful Welcome to Country, with indigenous music and dance, the evening will bring to life the three elements of this unique experience.
+Following a stunningly beautiful Welcome to Country, with indigenous music and dance, and a stunning fire performance the evening will bring to life the three elements of this unique experience.
 The menu has been designed to showcase First Nations culture and talent that is celebrated through a shared gourmet experience.

 Forage.
 The forage experience will come to you with first hand accounts of the gathering of the bush foods from the indigenous foragers.
 Savour native ingredients from country through your senses of sight, touch, taste and smell with understanding of origin and purpose.